-Some people with advanced kidney cancer respond very well to biological therapies, and the treatment can control their cancer for a number of months or even years.
+Some people with advanced kidney cancer respond very well to biological therapies, and the treatment can control their cancer for months or years.
 To improve survival, people are given these medications one after the other (in sequence) when each medication stops working.
 Some of these medications are given together (in combination) with other medications, again to extend survival.
 Research into the best combination or sequence of medications for the treatment of kidney cancer is ongoing.